-Watching games live can be so much different to watching them alone.
+Watching games live can be so much different to watching them alone, even if you have daily accas all to yourself.
 When people fill a stadium, things can get heated.
 Fans love cheering and some fans take it too far.
 There have been examples of hooligans in different sports, which are fans who take things to violence, sometimes.

 In order to be a fan who people would be proud of calling one, even fans of other teams, you should know about sports etiquette, or in this case, baseball etiquette.
 Here is what you need to do when watching a game live, if you want to behave accordingly.